 Impressive natural phenomena thousands of metres below the earth

-Hot underground water is to be expected in the kind of karstified limestone that lies deep below large areas of North-West Europe, as limestone contains the necessary cavities.
+Hot subterranean water is to be expected in the kind of karstified limestone that lies deep below large areas of north-western Europe.
+Limestone contains the necessary cavities.
 Over millions of years, water flowing into and infiltrating such crevices gradually wears away the limestone and creates cavities.
 The water there already has a temperature of over 50 degrees and, at a depth of four kilometres, it can reach as high as 130 degrees.
 Hot water from a depth of up to 3.6 kilometres is already being sourced from carboniferous limestone in Belgium and the Netherlands and used to run successful geothermal plants.
 The DGE-ROLLOUT project will benefit from the very valuable experience and insights of that initiative.

 The underground strata of North-Rhine Westphalia include karstifiable carboniferous rocks (limestone and dolomite rocks) in three different stratigraphic sections and thus at three different depth levels.
-Limestone lies in the chalk layer at a depth of about 2.5 kilometres, while carboniferous limestone and turbidite carbonates lie within the carbon layer at a depth of about five kilometres and Devonian ridge limestone lies at a depth of up to six kilometres.
+Limestone lies in the chalk layer at a depth of about 2.5 kilometres, while carboniferous limestone and resedimented carbonates lie within the carbon layer at a depth of about five kilometres, and Devonian reef limestone lies at a depth of up to six kilometres.